Lodi, Lombardy: The Palio dei Rioni

 Since 1986, the "Palio dei Rioni" has been held annually, a historical reenactment consisting of a series of challenges among the city's ancient neighborhoods.
 The Palio day begins in the Cathedral with a solemn Mass presided over by the bishop.
 Following a parade in traditional costumes, the "ring race" takes place, during which a jockey rides a wooden and iron horse and, pushed by two athletes, attempts to throw his javelin through four rings placed around the perimeter of Piazza della Vittoria in the shortest time possible.
 The event continues with the "cursa dei cavài", in which competitors must ride their horses three laps around the square, trying to be the first to reach the finish line located in front of the cathedral square.
 The winning neighborhood, determined by the rankings of the various events, receives "el bastón de san Bassan" from the hands of the city’s mayor.
 Occasionally, the final ranking is also determined by the outcomes of competitions held on the Adda River during the summer, including a contest for allegorical boats, a canoe race, and a "river bicycle" race.
 The Department for the Development and Competitiveness of Tourism has awarded the Lodi Palio the title of "Italy’s heritage for tradition", a recognition aimed at promoting the most significant folkloric events at the national level.

-Quality of life

-The following table shows the rankings of the municipality of Lodi in the annual report published by Legambiente as part of the "Ecosistema Urbano" survey on the environmental quality of provincial capital cities.
-Between the 18th and 20th editions of the survey, municipalities were evaluated separately based on population size; Lodi was placed in the group of "small cities".
+Museums